arif1297/nextcloud-homelab/troubleshooting/further-network-troubleshooting.md

 Checked:

-- Server power state
+- server power state
-- Ethernet connection
+- ethernet connection
-- Router connectivity
+- router connectivity
 - lights on the physcial ethernet port on the pc

 ---